I'm thinking about getting a master's in genetic counseling. How can I learn more about your program?

 You’re not required to complete your summer rotation in Seattle.
 If you’d like to do your summer rotation elsewhere, you’ll need to meet with the Director of Fieldwork Education as early as possible to discuss the logistics of your desired rotation.
 There may be additional requirements to make these rotations feasible.

-Can I work while enrolled in the Genetic Counseling Graduate Program?
+Can I work while enrolled in the UW Genetic Counseling Graduate Program?

-The pace and workload of the GCGP are very demanding, so we don’t recommend trying to work while you’re in the program.
-You’ll be taking classes full time during the day.
-In addition, you’ll have fieldwork assignments during regular business hours during the four quarters you’re enrolled in the practicum.
+The accelerated pace and workload of the UW GCGP are very demanding, so we do not recommend trying to work while you’re in the program.
+You’ll be taking classes full time during your first three quarters.
+You'll also have fieldwork assignments during regular business hours for four quarters.

 Can I get university housing as a GCGP student?